Oral health: A vital indicator of your general health status

 A dental x-ray gives a clear picture of your current oral health.
 It will help identify cavities and determine their severity.
 With a dental x-ray, your dentist will be able to decide on the course of treatment and the extent of work required to restore your dental health.

 - A complete mouth examination

 The next best thing to a dental x-ray is a complete mouth examination to check the health status of the teeth, gums, jaws, and tongue.
 The dentist will look for lesions, dental cavities, and signs of oral cancer and gum diseases.
 They will also evaluate your bite and make comparisons with the dental x-ray.
-A complete mouth examination is a painless, simple process.
+A complete mouth examination.
 Your dentist will use sterilized dental instruments to check your oral cavity as their assistant takes notes for future reference.

 If the mouth examination reveals cavities or other oral problems, your dentist's next course of action will be to treat the issue.
 In case of a severe, deep-rooted infection, the dentist will first prescribe antibiotics to curb the infection before commencing with any other procedures.
 Sometimes, if a temporary treatment seems like the best solution, your dentist will inform you and start with it.